Impact Investing: doing well by doing good

 Delivering a low carbon future TODAY

-Currently, HNIP serves 500,000 customers and reduces the UK’s Co2 emissions by 700,000 tonnes per year.
-Such promising figures provide a clear argument for what could be achieved with further scaling and integration of heat networks into the fabric of the UK’s future economy.
-Given heat networks address a problem that contributes to 30% of our emissions AND is a viable, proven process technology, it is hard to underestimate just how important a role they could play in a rapidly developing green economy.
+HNIP funding that has been awarded to date will allow for more than 35,000 residential and non-residential customers to connect to a heat network.
+Our funded schemes also help to achieve carbon savings of more than 2,000tCO₂ per year.
+Such figures provide a clear indication of what could be achieved with increased deployment and the integration of heat networks into the energy system.
+Given that heat networks address a problem which contributes to 38% of our emissions, it is hard to underestimate the key role they could play in a rapidly developing green economy.

 Written by Ken Hunnisett, project director at Triple Point Heat Networks Investment Management.